 Most Mathcamp students come from the USA or Canada, but we also have a significant contingent of international students (about 10% of campers).
-Home countries of Mathcampers have included Australia, Bulgaria, China, the Czech Republic, Egypt, France, Germany, Greece, Hong Kong, Hungary, India, Japan, Korea, Latvia, Lithuania, Luxembourg, Macedonia, Mexico, Poland, Romania, Russia, Serbia, Singapore, South Korea, Spain, Switzerland, Taiwan, Thailand, Turkey, and the UK.
-Take a look at the home countries of 2012 Mathcampers!
+Home countries of Mathcampers have included Australia, Bulgaria, China, the Czech Republic, Egypt, France, Germany, Greece, Hong Kong, Hungary, India, Japan, Latvia, Lithuania, Luxembourg, Macedonia, Mexico, Paraguay, Poland, Romania, Russia, Saudi Arabia, Serbia, Singapore, South Korea, Spain, Switzerland, Taiwan, Thailand, Turkey, and the UK.

 In many advanced programs in mathematics, women and minority students are often few and far between.
 At Mathcamp, we know it doesn't have to be that way!
 Mathcamp seeks out and actively encourages applications from girls and from minority students.
-You can read about some girls' experiences at Mathcamp here.
+The proportion of girls at camp is 40% (as of 2016) and steadily increasing, and you can read about some girls' experiences at Mathcamp here.
+Most importantly: we intentionally create a supportive and welcoming environment for all students, paying special attention to those traditionally underrepresented in math.

 The tremendous variety of students at Mathcamp is one of the camp's greatest assets.
 As one of our students puts it: "At Mathcamp you meet many new, nice, encouraging, interesting, and weird people.
 I got to see a whole new world of people that I wouldn't have encountered around here or at school."